 salt & pepper to taste

 Dice the onion, mince the garlic, and slice the carrots into rounds.

 Combine with 14 cups of water and the remaining ingredients in a soup pot.

 Bring to a boil, then simmer 40-50 minutes.
 Remove bay leaves before serving.

 If using a pressure cooker, reduce water to 12 cups, put all ingredients in the cooker, seal, and cook for 6 minutes.

 For a vegan-friendly version, omit beef bouillon cubes and use vegetable stock instead of water.

-This recipe adapted from one I found in The Ultimate Soup Bible by Anne Sheasby.
+This garlicky lentil soup recipe is adapted from one I found in The Ultimate Soup Bible by Anne Sheasby.

 Love to cook?
 You can view a categorized list of my other recipe posts here: Our Favorite Recipes.
 Or — for even more Flanders family favorites, plus a wealth of ideas for making mealtime memorable — get a copy of my book Sit Down & Eat.